TheiaSpace/ESATOBC/README.txt

 Wifi communications subsystem.
 Communicates with the Wifi board.

-# ESAT_OBCClock

-Access to the real-time clock mounted on the OBC board.

-# ESAT_OBCLED

-Control the on-board heartbeat led.

-# ESAT_TelemetryStorage
+# ESAT_OBC-peripherals directory

-Access to the memory card mounted on the OBC board for telemetry storage.
+This directory contains drivers for the peripherals of the ESAT OBC board used by ESAT_OBCSubsystem.

 # ESAT_OBC-telecommands directory